Deep Sky Objects

 Tips for Better Viewing

-You’ll want dark skies—like, really dark.
+You will want dark skies, really dark.
 City lights wash out all but the brightest deep sky objects, so head out to the countryside if you can.
 And give your eyes time to adjust to the dark.
-It can take 20–30 minutes, but you’ll see way more detail once you’re fully night visioned (is that a word?
-Let’s pretend it is).
+It can take twenty to thirty minutes, but you will see much more detail once your night vision is fully working.

-Also, don’t rush.
+Also, do not rush.
 Some of these objects are subtle.
 Let your eyes linger.
 Breathe.
 Enjoy the stillness.

-And hey, if your neighbors think you’re weird for standing in the backyard at midnight staring into a tube—congrats.
-You’re doing it right.
+And hey, if your neighbors think you are strange for standing in the backyard at midnight staring into a tube, congratulations.
+You are doing it correctly.

 Why Deep Sky Objects Are Worth Your Time